-Faceted Gems - The gems
+Faceted Gems - The gems beauty

-beauty is revealed from a
+is revealed from a rough stone.

 Malachite - Polished and set

-into a hand made silver
+into a hand made silver setting.

 Free Form Silver